grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

 var train = Substitute.For<ReservableTrain>();
 ```

-They don't exist so this code doesn't compile.
-I can easily fix this by introducing the interfaces:
+They don't exist, so this code doesn't compile.
+I can easily fix this by creating the interfaces in the production code:

 ```csharp
 public interface TrainFleet